 - Costs of vocational rehabilitation and training necessary for working in another occupation

 The total amount of damages that injury victims may qualify for under FELA varies tremendously based on the severity and permanency of an injury or illness.
 Furthermore, if injured signal maintainers were partially at fault or bear some responsibility for the incident that led to their injuries, their total damages award could decrease.

 How an Attorney Could Help after Signal Maintainer Injuries

 FELA claims for damages are subject to stringent time limits under federal law.
 Injured workers have only three years from the date of the injury or illness to file their claim for signal maintainer injuries or diseases.
-Since establishing a specific injury date can be challenging in cases involving disease that has developed over time, getting legal advice on this issue can be crucial.
+Since establishing a specific injury date can be challenging in cases involving a disease that has developed over time, getting legal advice on this issue can be crucial.

 Railroads are likely to do everything they can to limit your recovery for work-related injuries or illnesses.
 Their profit margin depends on denying or drastically reducing your claim for FELA benefits.
 As a result, you may find the most effective means of obtaining the benefits that you need is to consult legal counsel today.